mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/study_guide/inheritance.md

 # Inheritance

+- a way to share behavior among classes
 - one of the ways to implement polymorphism
-- a way to share behavior among classes
-- process through which a class can inherit behavior from another class or module
+- mechanism through which a class can inherit behavior from another class or module
-- extract common behaviors from classes and moving to a superclass or module
+- helps extract common behaviors from classes and moving to a superclass or module
 - keep logic in one place
 -------------------------------------------------------------------